 - Protein: 8g

-Keywords: healthier cinnamon rolls, bread flour, dairy free cinnamon rolls
+Keywords: healthier cinnamon rolls, bread flour cinnamon rolls, banana cinnamon rolls